-Listen in while you read a transcript of the June 20, 2016 edition of my public-radio show and podcast below.
+Read along as you listen to the June 20, 2016 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 my woodpecker q&a with stephen shunk